Skip to main content

 Process for Submitting a Change in Key Personnel

-All requests must be made via the eRA Commons Prior Approval Module or via email with a copy to the GMS and PO assigned to the grant and signed by the AOR from the recipient organization.
-Requests should be submitted 30 days prior to the proposed change and must include the following information:
+All requests must be made via the eRA Commons Prior Approval Module.
+Requests must be submitted 30 days prior to the proposed change and must include the following information:

-- Updated Other Support, incorporating the requested change in effort, explaining how this change in effort affects the overall level of effort on other grants
+• Updated Other Support Common Form, incorporating the requested change in effort, explaining how this change in effort affects the overall level of effort on other grants

-- If a new individual is being added to the grant, a biographical sketch, current other support information, proposed effort level and certification of human subjects training (if applicable) is required for the proposed individual.
+• If a new individual is being added to the grant, a Biographical Sketch Common Form and NIH Biographical Sketch Supplement, a Current and Pending (Other) Support (CPOS) Common Form, proposed effort level, and certification of human subjects training (if applicable) is required for the proposed individual.

 Process for Submitting a Change in Multi-PD/PI